Cascades Female Factory

 The Cascades Female Factory, a former Australian workhouse for female convicts in the penal colony of Van Diemen's Land, is located in South Hobart, Tasmania.
 Operational between 1828 and 1856, the factory is now one of the 11 sites that collectively compose the Australian Convict Sites, listed on the World Heritage List by UNESCO.

 Collectively the Australian Convict Sites represent an exceptional example of the forced migration of convicts and an extraordinary example of global developments associated with punishment and reform.
 Representing the female experience, the Cascades Female Factory demonstrates how penal transportation was used to expand Britain's spheres of influence, as well as to punish and reform female convicts.

 Now operational as a museum and tourist attraction, the site is managed by the Port Arthur Historic Site Management Authority.
 The Cascades Female Factory Historic Site consists of three of the original five yards.
 It is open every day (except Christmas) and offers a range of tours.

 History

+Penal usage

 Some rooms in the Macquarie Street Gaol served as a temporary Hobart "Female Factory" in the mid-1820s.
 The Cascades Female Factory was purpose-built in 1828 and operated as a convict facility until 1856.
 It was intended to remove women convicts from the negative influences and temptations of Hobart, and also to protect society from what was seen as their immorality and corrupting influence.
 The Factory was located, however, in an area of damp swamp land, and with overcrowding, poor sanitation and inadequate food and clothes, there was a high rate of disease and mortality among its inmates.